About the algebraic closure of the field of power series in several variables in characteristic zero: Introduction

 \section{Introduction}

-When $\k$ is an algebraically closed field of characteristic zero, we can always express the roots of a polynomial with coefficients in the field of power series over $\k$, denoted by $\k((t))$, as formal Laurent series in $t^{\frac{1}{k}}$ for some positive integer $k$.
+When $\k$ is an algebraically closed field of characteristic zero, we can always express the roots of a polynomial with coefficients in the field of power series over $\k$, denoted by $\k\(t\)$, as formal Laurent series in $t^{\frac{1}{k}}$ for some positive integer $k$.
 This result was known by Newton (at least formally see \cite{B-K} p.
 372) and had been rediscovered by Puiseux in the complex analytic case \cite{Pu1}, \cite{Pu2} (see \cite{B-K} or \cite{Cu} for a presentation of this result).
-A modern way to reformulate this fact is to say that an algebraic closure of $\k((t))$ is the field of Puiseux power series $\P$ defined in the following way:
+A modern way to reformulate this fact is to say that an algebraic closure of $\k\(t\)$ is the field of Puiseux power series $\P$ defined in the following way:

 The proof of this result, called the Newton-Puiseux method, consists essentially in constructing the roots of a polynomial $P(Z)\in\k\lb t\rb[Z]$ by successive approximations in a similar way to Newton method in numerical analysis.
-These approximations converge since $\k\left(\left(t^{\frac{1}{k}}\right)\right)$ is a complete field with respect to the Krull topology.\\ This result, applied to a polynomial with coefficients in $\k\lb t\rb$ defining a germ of algebroid plane curve $(X,0)$, provides an uniformization of this germ, i.e. a parametrization of this germ.\\ On the other hand this description of the algebraic closure of $\k((t))$ describes very easily the Galois group of $\k((t))\lgw \P$, since this one is generated by the multiplication of the $k$-th roots of unity with $t^{\frac{1}{k}}$ for any positive integer $k$.
-In particular the conjugates of any convergent power series in $\C\{t^{\frac{1}{k}}\}$ are also in $\C\{t^{\frac{1}{k}}\}$.\\ When $\k$ is a characteristic zero field (not necessarily algebraically closed), we can prove in the same way that an algebraic closure of $\k((t))$ is
+These approximations converge since $\k\left(\!\left(t^{\frac{1}{k}}\right)\!\right)$ is a complete field with respect to the Krull topology.\\ This result, applied to a polynomial with coefficients in $\k\lb t\rb$ defining a germ of algebroid plane curve $(X,0)$, provides an uniformization of this germ, i.e. a parametrization of this germ.\\ On the other hand this description of the algebraic closure of $\k\(t\)$ describes very easily the Galois group of $\k\(t\)\lgw \P$, since this one is generated by the multiplication of the $k$-th roots of unity by $t^{\frac{1}{k}}$ for any positive integer $k$.
+In particular if an irreducible monic polynomial $P(Z)\in\C\lb t\rb[Z]$ has a root which is a convergent power series in $t^{\frac{1}{k}}$, i.e. an element of $\C\{t^{\frac{1}{k}}\}$, then its other roots are also in $\C\{t^{\frac{1}{k}}\}$ and the coefficients of $P(Z)$ are convergent power series.\\ When $\k$ is a characteristic zero field (but not necessarily algebraically closed), we can prove in the same way that an algebraic closure of $\k\(t\)$ is